rvianello/razi/docs/database_creation_tutorial.rst

 This tutorial is based on a similar document available from the `RDKit wiki <http://code.google.com/p/rdkit/wiki/DatabaseCreation>`_ and it illustrates how to build a chemical database and perform structural searches using Razi.
 The Python bindings for the RDKit libraries will be used in some data pre-processing steps, so you'll need to have them available on your system.

 Some basic understanding of SQLAlchemy is assumed.
-Please refer to the excellent `SQLALchemy ORM tutorial <http://www.sqlalchemy.org/docs/orm/tutorial.html>`_ in case of need.
+For additional details, please refer to the excellent `SQLALchemy ORM tutorial <http://www.sqlalchemy.org/docs/orm/tutorial.html>`_.

 Download sample data
 --------------------